2005 World Series: Game 4

 Before the game, Major League Baseball unveiled its Latino Legends Team presented by Chevrolet.

 The fourth game was the pitchers' duel that had been promised throughout the series.
 Both Houston starter Brandon Backe and Chicago starter Freddy García put zeros on the scoreboard through seven innings, the longest Series scoreless stretch since Game 7 of the 1991 World Series.
 Scott Podsednik had a two-out triple in the top of the third, but a Tadahito Iguchi groundout ended that threat.
 The Astros wasted a chance in the sixth, Jason Lane striking out with the bases loaded.
-The White Sox in the top of the seventh put runners at second and third, but shortstop Juan Uribe struck out to end the inning.
-Chicago broke through in the next inning against embattled Houston closer Brad Lidge.
+The White Sox in the top of the seventh put runners at second and third, but Backe struck out shortstop Juan Uribe.
+Chicago broke through in the next inning against embattled Houston closer Brad Lidge, who relieved Backe.
 Willie Harris hit a pinch-hit single.
 Podsednik advanced him with a sacrifice bunt.
 Carl Everett pinch-hit for Iguchi and grounded out to the right side to allow Harris to move to third.
 Jermaine Dye, the Most Valuable Player of the series, had the game-winning single, driving in Harris.

 Things got a little sticky for the Sox in the Astros half of the eighth when reliever Cliff Politte hit Willy Taveras, threw a wild pitch, sending Taveras to second, and walked Lance Berkman.
 After Morgan Ensberg flew out to center, the White Sox manager Ozzie Guillén brought in Neal Cotts to finish the inning.
 Cotts induced pinch-hitter José Vizcaíno into a ground out to Uribe.
 Bobby Jenks, the 24-year-old fireballer, started the ninth inning.
 He allowed a single to Jason Lane and a sacrifice bunt to Brad Ausmus.
 Chris Burke came in to pinch-hit; he fouled one off to the left side, but Uribe made an amazing catch in the stands to retire Burke.